 But why do directors change movies based on books, even though they were successful as books?
-Since most movies are restricted to 1.5 to 2-hour slots, including all the aspects of long books might be a challenge, and some important scenes could get cut and never make it to the screen.
-Some characters and storylines might also be added to create more drama or omitted if they are not that important and these are some of the reasons why movies are never like the books they are based on.
+Since most movies are restricted to 1.5 to 2-hour slots, including all the aspects of long books might be a challenge.
+Some scenes could get cut and never make it to the screen, especially if they are not that important or when they are controversial.
+Some characters and storylines might also be added to create more drama or omitted if they are not that important, and these are some of the reasons why movies are never like the books they are based on.

 Books that involve a lot of internal thinking or monologues do not translate well on screen and often require the addition or omission of material for them to make sense.
 Changes can also be made to create suspense or raise the stakes.
 For example, the TV show Pretty Little Liars had to stray away from the books it is based on to create suspense.